 Given the recurring problems with large multiple-award contract vehicles, the government needs to reevaluate how it bundles the purchasing of IT products and services.
-What started out to be Best in Class acquisitions may be turning out to be more like worst in class procurements.
+What started out to be Best in Class acquisitions may be turning out to be more like worst-in-class procurements.
 There is no denying that when the government says it is going to bundle up a major portion of the IT market and compete it through acquisition vehicles, companies will fight to the death to be one of the awardees.
 Bidders know all too well that if they are not a winner on these major acquisition vehicles, they will have to sit on the sidelines for the next five or more years watching their competitors participate in an exclusive club of companies who have been granted access to this market.
-What started out to be a strategy to streamline IT acquisitions has turned out to … Continue reading Best-in-class, or worst-in-class?
+What started out to be a strategy to streamline IT acquisitions has turned out to be anything … Continue reading Best-in-class, or worst-in-class?

 Originally aired on November 23, 2020.
 CLICK HERE to listen to the interview.
 Even in normal election year, the transition from one administration to the next create uncertainty in the market.
 In this episode of Project 38, Editor Nick Wakeman speaks with business development and capture management expert Bob Lohfeld, CEO, Lohfeld Consulting Group, on what companies should be doing to successfully move through these next few months.
 His biggest piece of advice is to realize many IT priorities will not change.
 Some flavors might be adjusted, but agencies will still rely heavily on contractors.
 That doesn’t mean standing still however.
 As Lohfeld explains, you still have work to do and that means taking care of your customers like never before.
 Project 38, is a Washington Technology podcast series that explores what is driving change in the federal market and how contractors need to prepare for what the market … Continue reading [PODCAST REPLAY] Project 38: How the presidential transition impacts your BD, capture activities